Artau I, Count of Pallars Sobirà

 Artau I (Artallus or Artaldus, Artallo or Artaldo) was the Count of Pallars Sobirà from 1049 until his death in or around 1081.
 His reign was characterised by ceaseless wars and litigations with his more powerful cousin and neighbour Raymond IV of Pallars Jussà.

 Artau was the second son of William II of Pallars Sobirà and his wife Stephanie, a daughter of Ermengol I of Urgell and Tetberga, who was related to either the Counts of Provence or Forez.
 His father died in 1035 and was succeeded by his eldest son, Bernard II.
 When he died in 1049, Artau became count.
 Artau married twice.
 Before September 1050, he married Constance, whose parentage is unknown.
 On or before 27 January 1058, Artau took, as his second wife, Lucia (Llúcia), daughter of Bernard I of La Marche and thus a sister of Almodis, the wife of Raymond Berengar I of Barcelona.
 He granted control of two castles to the count of Barcelona and four to his new wife on top of her dowry.
-She bore him three sons: Artau II, his eldest son and heir; Ot, who became Bishop of Urgell; and William.
+They had three sons: Artau II, his eldest son and heir; Ot, who became Bishop of Urgell; and William.
 She and Artau could also have been the parents of daughter named Maria.